E. J. Lowe (philosopher)

 Edward Jonathan Lowe (/loʊ/; 24 March 1950 – 5 January 2014), usually cited as E. J. Lowe but known personally as Jonathan Lowe, was a British philosopher and academic.
 He was Professor of Philosophy at Durham University.
+He defended non-Cartesian dualism.

 Biography

 Lowe was born in Dover, England.
 His secondary education was at Bushey Grammar School, and he subsequently studied at the University of Cambridge, 1968–72 (BA in History, 1st Class), and the University of Oxford, 1972–75 (BPhil and DPhil in Philosophy).

-Philosophical work
+Lowe had two children; his daughter is the political philosopher Rebecca Lowe.

+Philosophy

 Lowe was one of the leading philosophers of his generation.
-He mainly researched and published in metaphysics, philosophy of mind, philosophical logic, and the history of early modern philosophy.
+He researched and published on a vast array of topics including: metaphysics, philosophy of mind, philosophical logic, philosophy of language, philosophy of religion, and the history of early modern philosophy.
 He supervised many PhD students, working on a wide variety of topics.

-One of his contributions was a sophisticated defense of dualistic interactionism in the philosophy of mind.
-This is the view that the mind and the brain are distinct substances, and that facts about each are "causally relevant" to the other.